chasefleming/fcl-next-scaffold/README.md

 }
 ```

+Or you can set it up with environment variables the same way the `emulator-account` is configured.

-And add a deployment for this account:
+Then, add a deployment for this account:

 ```
 // Inside of "deployments"